sohail21400/abraca-dabra/readme.md

 ### Things to keep in Mind #Rules

-Usage of Flutter Framework is highly appreatiated.
+Usage of Flutter Framework is highly appreciated.
 If you don't know Flutter you can use basic Java or Kotlin to complete the task.

 Maintain a clean commit history and add comments wherever necessary.
 The code should be easily readable.